-By: Chief Executive Officer
+By: /s/ Thomas Falcone Chief Executive Officer and Interim Chief Financial Officer

-APPENDIX B
+APPENDIX A

 SERVICER INFORMATION

 UDSA was created as a result of New York State legislation, signed into law on July 29, 2013, referred to as the LIPA Reform Act, as amended (the "Reform Act").
 Part B of the Reform Act (referred to as the "Securitization Law"), which initially allowed for the retirement of certain outstanding indebtedness of the Authority through the issuance of the Restructuring Bonds by UDSA.
 In August 2021, legislation was enacted to permit the issuance of additional restructuring bonds by UDSA in an amount not to exceed \$8 billion (inclusive of the approximately \$4.5 billion of restructuring bonds already issued).
 Additional Restructuring Bonds may be issued to refund outstanding indebtedness of the Authority and UDSA for debt service savings and to fund investment in T&D System resiliency.